AxWZK/Kaggle/meetup_AIC_and_R.md

 The results of the AIC comparison suggest that the parameters in testLM_2 are the best set to move forward with.

-There is also a tepwise AIC finctional capability contained within the MASS package that may be of some use, though I have not had an opportunity to explore its meaning
+There is also a stepwise AIC finctional capability contained within the MASS package that may be of some use, though I have not had an opportunity to explore its meaning

 	> library(MASS)
 	> step <- stepAIC(testLM, direction="both")